constantin-b/vimeotheque/readme.txt

 == Frequently Asked Questions ==

+= What is Vimeotheque? =

+Vimeotheque is a WordPress plugin that allows you to easily import Vimeo videos into your WordPress site as custom post types.
+It supports the latest Vimeo HTML5 video player and allows you to embed responsive videos that look great on any device.

+= Is Vimeotheque free? =

+Yes, Vimeotheque is available as a free plugin on the WordPress plugin repository.
+However, there is also a Pro version available that offers additional features.

+= What features are included in the Pro version of Vimeotheque? =

+The Pro version of Vimeotheque includes automatic bulk import, support for private videos, compatibility with video themes, and the ability to import videos as regular post types.

+= Can I embed multiple Vimeo videos on the same page with Vimeotheque? =

+Yes, Vimeotheque is optimized to display multiple videos on the same page.
+However, only one video will play at a time to prevent conflicts.

+= Is Vimeotheque compatible with the WordPress Block Editor? =

+Yes, Vimeotheque is fully compatible with the WordPress Block Editor and comes with three blocks that allow you to quickly insert and edit your videos.

+= Can I display my latest Vimeo videos in my site's sidebar with Vimeotheque? =

+Yes, Vimeotheque comes with a widget that allows you to display your latest videos in your site's sidebar.

-= Why can't I import Vimeo videos as WordPress posts? =
+= How do I import videos from Vimeo with Vimeotheque? =

-Before being able to perform any imports you must first create a Vimeo App for the plugin and enter the credentials into the plugin Settings page.
-For a detailed tutorial on how to set up Vimeo access registration, please see [this tutorial](https://docs.vimeotheque.com/how-to-create-a-new-vimeo-app/?utm_source=wordpressorg&utm_medium=readme&utm_campaign=vimeo-lite-plugin-readme "How to set up Vimeo OAuth").
+Before you can import Vimeo videos as WordPress posts, you need to create a Vimeo App for the plugin and enter the credentials into the plugin Settings page.
+Follow this tutorial on how to set up Vimeo access registration: [https://docs.vimeotheque.com/how-to-create-a-new-vimeo-app/](https://docs.vimeotheque.com/how-to-create-a-new-vimeo-app/?utm_source=wordpressorg&utm_medium=readme&utm_campaign=vimeo-lite-plugin-readme "How to set up Vimeo OAuth").
+You can import videos from Vimeo with Vimeotheque using the intuitive importer that requires only the video URL from Vimeo.
+You can also use the manual bulk importer to import multiple videos from channels, showcases, groups, user uploads, Vimeo searches or portfolios.

+= What post type does Vimeotheque create for video posts? =

+Vimeotheque creates video posts as custom post types with the post type vimeo-video, which allows themes to customize the display of video posts.

+= Does Vimeotheque offer priority support? =

+Yes, the Pro version of Vimeotheque offers priority support to ensure that any issues are resolved quickly and efficiently.

-= How can I import hidden Vimeo videos as WordPress posts? =
+= Can I import hidden Vimeo videos as WordPress posts? =

-If you would like to create video posts from hidden Vimeo videos you will need [Vimeotheque PRO](https://vimeotheque.com/?utm_source=wordpressorg&utm_medium=readme&utm_campaign=vimeo-lite-plugin-readme "Vimeotheque PRO").
+Yes, but you will need the Vimeotheque PRO version to import hidden Vimeo videos as WordPress posts.

-= How do I import video image as post featured image? =
+= How do I import the video image as the post featured image? =

-For each video post created by the plugin you have the option in post edit screen to import the video image as post featured image.
-The option is available in "Featured Image" metabox, just click the button "Import Video image" and the plugin will take care of the rest.
+For each video post created by the plugin, you can import the video image as the post featured image.
+This option is available in the "Featured Image" metabox on the post edit screen.
+Simply click the "Import Video image" button and the plugin will take care of the rest.

 == Screenshots ==